Efficient privacy loss accounting for subsampling and random allocation

 We demonstrate how to overcome both shortcomings of the existing numerical methods for computing the privacy parameters of random allocation.
 Specifically, we show a method that, given a privacy loss distribution (PLD) for a pair of distributions that dominates the privacy loss of each step of some sequence of $t$ differentially private algorithms, computes an upper bound on the PLD of the $1$-out-of-$t$ random allocation applied to that sequence of algorithms.

-Our algorithm is efficient in that its running time is $O(\log^3 (t) \cdot \log(t/\beta)/\alpha^2)$ (Theorem \ref{thm:num_acc_RA}), where $\alpha$ is the approximation parameter of the loss (roughly corresponding to the error in $\eps$) and $\beta$ is an additional probability of unbounded loss (translating to an increase in $\delta$), as demonstrated in Figure \ref{fig:runtime_experiment}.
-Combining this with the reduction from the general $k$ to $k=1$ from (Lemma \ref{lem:multAlloc}), we also obtain an algorithm for computing the PLD of the $k$-out-of-$t$ random allocation.
+Our algorithm is efficient in that, for the Gaussian mechanism, its running time is $O(\log^3 (t) \cdot \log(t/\beta)/(\sigma^{2}\alpha^2))$ (Theorem \ref{thm:num_acc_RA} gives the general bound in terms of the interquantile range), where $\alpha$ is the approximation parameter of the loss (roughly corresponding to the error in $\eps$) and $\beta$ is an additional probability of unbounded loss (translating to an increase in $\delta$), as demonstrated in Figure \ref{fig:runtime_experiment}.
+Combining this with the reduction from the general $k$ case to $k=1$ (Lemma \ref{lem:multAlloc}), we also obtain an algorithm for computing the PLD of the $k$-out-of-$t$ random allocation.